Meharab/Autonomous-Onchain-Risk-Sentinel/ReadME.md

-## 3. CRE Orchestration Layer
+## CRE Orchestration Layer

 This is the intelligence layer.
+This is the core of the project.
+CRE becomes the risk engine.

 CRE orchestrates: